MadibaGroup/2024-zkFBA/K Drafts/OptimizedRust_Result.md

 - Knuth, D. E. (1997). *The Art of Computer Programming, Vol. 2: Seminumerical Algorithms* (3rd ed.), sec.
 4.6.1.
 Addison-Wesley.
 - Pippenger, N. (1976).
 On the evaluation of powers and related problems.
 In *17th Annual Symposium on Foundations of Computer Science*, pp. 258-263.
 IEEE.
 - Wahby, R. S., Tzialla, I., Shelat, A., Thaler, J., and Walfish, M. (2018).
 Doubly-efficient zkSNARKs without trusted setup.
 In *IEEE Symposium on Security and Privacy*, pp. 926-943.

-See `RATIONALE_AND_RESULTS.md` for the full original design rationale (bit-decomposition gadget choice, public-vs-committed polynomial split, MadibaGroup gadget reuse, and so on), none of which changed in this pass.
-This document only covers what changed: the two `O(n^2)` fixes, the partial bit-gadget soundness fix and its proof-size cost, and the updated Noir comparison at N=100 and N=1000.